 - The Ace: Subverted.
 An overly heroic super messiah comes in at the last minute, gives a rousing speech on how everyone should work together to win the game and singlehandedly bursts through the giant gates.
 He is instantly zapped by a bunch of lightning bolts and loses all of his 99 lives.
 Made even funnier by the fact that he's played by Elijah Wood, and instead of having an actual name, he's simply known as "The Guy."

 - Actor Allusion:

-- Advertised Extra: Watch a commercial for an upcoming airing of Spy Kids 3-D on Disney Channel.
+- Watch a commercial for an upcoming airing of Spy Kids 3-D on Disney Channel.
 Disney advertises it as "featuring" Emily Osment, since she has become more well known thanks to Hannah Montana after the movie came out, but she only appears in a brief conversation at the beginning and another brief appearance in the ending.